alexwennerberg/gourami/docs/USER_GUIDE.md

 ## Creating a note

 Enter your text in the note box, then click create note.
-The first post that you tag (via 📝X or >>X, where X is the post number) will be considered a post(s) you're replying to.  #TODO implement
+The first post that you tag (via 📝X or >>X, where X is the post number) will be considered a post(s) you're replying to.

-For every local post or user that you tag in a note, that post / user's owner will receive a notification.
+For every local post or user that you tag in a note (using @), that user will receive a notification.

+HTML tags will be stripped from your note input, except for p, br, and span.

+(write about how remote notes are handled)

 ## Audiences